 On the last weekend of September, the small town of Bogalusa plays host to the fifth annual Bogalusa Blues and Heritage Festival, where the 2019 lineup promises once again to celebrate the region’s musical legends and legacy.

 The town is about an hour’s drive north of New Orleans (via I-10 to LA-41 and LA -21), or just a bit longer heading east from Baton Rouge (I-12 to LA-21), welcoming RV and tent campers to Cassidy Park.
-For $25 weekend tickets, or $15 for either Friday or Saturday, you can sample local fare, browse handmade arts and crafts, learn the harmonica with the kids, and catch the blowout blues lineup at two stages.
+For $25 weekend tickets, or $15 for either Friday or Saturday, you can sample local fare, browse handmade arts and crafts, learn the harmonica, and catch the blowout blues lineup at two stages.

 2. 50th Anniversary of the Filming of Easy Rider Festival, Morganza, September 28

-Ride easy on your visit to celebrate the filming of 1969’s groundbreaking film, Easy Rider.
-The iconic movie brought Peter Fonda and Dennis Hopper (who starred, co-wrote, and directed) to the Louisiana town of Morganza to shoot some of its famous scenes.
+Ride easy on your visit to celebrate the filming of the groundbreaking 1969 film, Easy Rider.
+The iconic movie brought Peter Fonda and Dennis Hopper (who starred, co-wrote, and directed) to the town of Morganza to shoot some of its famous scenes.
 The one-day festival revs up on Saturday, September 28th from 9 a.m. to 6 p.m. at the Old Morganza High School.

-Festivalgoers can join a meet-and-greet with some of the film’s local actors, browse souvenirs and the event’s car and bike show, snap selfies at Melancon's Café, and partake in a guided ride to the spot where Captain America met his tragic fate.
+Festivalgoers can join a meet-and-greet with some of the film’s local actors, browse souvenirs and the event’s car and bike show, snap selfies at Melancon's Café where one of the pivotal scenes took place, and partake in a guided ride to the spot where Captain America met his tragic fate.
 Located in the crook of Louisiana’s “L” shape, Morganza is about 120 miles northwest of New Orleans mostly along I-10, on a bend in the Mississippi River.

 3. Red River Revel Arts Festival, Shreveport, September 28 - October 6